 Leading children through the zone of proximal development

 Once a teacher has identified that a child needs support mastering a skill or completing a task, they can effectively move them through their zone of proximal development until they have reached independence in completing the task or have mastered a skill without assistance.
-Here are the stages of ZPD:

 -

-1. Assistance provided by others
+Stage I: Assistance provided by others

-When a skill is in a child’s zone of proximal development, they need support from someone more knowledgeable and experienced (such as a teacher, parent, or peer) to accomplish the task.
+When a skill is in a child’s zone of proximal development, they need support from someone more knowledgeable and experienced (such as a teacher, parent, caregiver, or peer) to accomplish the task.

 -

-2. Assistance provided by self
+Stage II: Assistance provided by self

 In this stage, a child has developed a greater understanding of the skill and can “self-assist” by reflecting on what they’ve been taught and how they previously practiced it.
 They may still need some support at this stage, but they’re beginning to take more control and are getting closer to doing it on their own.